elixir-denmark/website/_pages/projects.md

 ---

-## ELIXIR Tools and Data Services Registry
+## bio.tools

-The Registry serves as a gateway to databases and tools for Life Science.
+The ELIXIR Tools and Data Services Registry serves as a gateway to databases and tools for Life Science.
 It was designed with focus on both discovery and integration of life science resources and a flexible web interface as well as programmatic access.

 Use the [bio.tools portal](https://bio.tools/) to search for, and/or register resources in the Registry.